vega/vega-tooltip/docs/creating_your_tooltip.md

 > Tip: Generally speaking you only need one tooltip placeholder per HTML page (even if you have multiple visualizations in that page) because the mouse only points at one thing at a time.

-If you are using [Vega-Lite](https://vega.github.io/vega-lite/), you can create your tooltip using `vl.tooltip()`.
+For [Vega-Lite](https://vega.github.io/vega-lite/), you can create your tooltip using `vl.tooltip()`.
 This function requires the [`Vega View`](https://github.com/vega/vega/wiki/Runtime#view-component-api) and the original Vega-Lite specification as inputs.

 ```js
 vg.embed("#vis-scatter", embedSpec, function(error, result) {